 Stamatia Karampini is a symphony and opera conductor.
 Born and raised in Greece, Karampini grew up in Crete and Thessaly.
-With 5, she started learning the piano, the cello and eventually voice and composition.
-She started conducting youth orchestras, ensembles and choirs at the early age of 13 and during her school vacations she would participate in International conducting Master Classes in Europe.
+At 5, she started learning the piano, the cello and eventually singing and composition.
+She started conducting youth orchestras, ensembles and choirs at the early age of 13, when, during her school vacations, she would participate in International conducting Master Classes in Europe.

-Karampini officially studied Orchestra and Opera conducting under Prof. Hermann Michael at Munich's Hochschule für Musik, where she graduated as youngest in her class with high honors, specializing in opera conducting.
-She went on to receive a Master's degree from the same institution.
-After two more years as a student of Prof. Jorma Panula at the Royal Academy of Music in Stockholm, she received the postgraduate Diploma in conducting, specializing in the music of the 19th and 20th century music.
+Karampini officially studied Orchestra and Opera conducting under Prof. Hermann Michael at Munich's Hochschule für Musik und Theater.
+She graduated youngest in her class and with high honors, specializing in opera conducting.
+She went on to receive a master's degree from the same institution.
+After two more years as a student of Prof. Jorma Panula at the Royal Academy of Music in Stockholm, she received the postgraduate Diploma in conducting, specializing in music of the 18th, 19th and 20th century.

-Zubin Mehta has called her "one to watch".
+Maestro Zubin Mehta has called her "one to watch".
 Hermann Michael referred to her as "possibly the most impressive conductor after Mitropoulos to emerge from Greece".
-In 2006, famous Italian author Quirino Principe wrote an essay dedicated to Karampini ( "...this young woman´s life is a rare example of artistic asceticism; leading a life entirely dedicated to music and marked by countless sacrifices...")
+Famous Italian author Quirino Principe wrote an essay dedicated to Stamatia Karampini ( "...this young woman´s life is a rare example of artistic asceticism; leading a life entirely dedicated to music and marked by countless sacrifices...")

-When Karampini was 26, she received a personal invitation from Kurt Masur to share with him the podium at the Orchestre National de France.
-She rose up to the task with tremendous success.
+When Karampini was 25, she received a personal invitation from Kurt Masur to share the podium with him in a collaboration with the Orchestre National de France.
+She rose to the task with tremendous success.
 As the Altamusica review noted: “The young Greek conductor Stamatia Karampini performed Shostakovich´s 5th Symphony with an astonishing level of intensity and structure, exhibiting a profound knowledge of the work with a passion previously demonstrated by conductors of the caliber of Mravinski, Kondrachine, Ancerl, Sanderling, Bernstein and more recently, Haitink.
-From start to finish, she remained in complete control of the orchestra, wielding the baton with extraordinary precision -a phenomenal interpretation.
+From start to finish, she remained in complete control of the orchestra, wielding the baton with extraordinary precision--a phenomenal interpretation.
 The audience left the concert hall tonight with the impression that a new star had been born”.